Agatha of Sicily

-martyrs, wet nurses, bell-founders, and bakers, and is invoked against fire, earthquakes, and eruptions of Mount Etna.

 Early history

 Agatha is buried at the Badia di Sant'Agata, Catania.
 (Note: The present rebuilding of the ancient foundation was by Giovanni Battista Vaccarini (1767).)
 She is listed in the late-6th-century Martyrologium Hieronymianum associated with Jerome, and the Synaxarion, the calendar of the church of Carthage, c.
 530. Agatha also appears in one of the carmina of Venantius Fortunatus.

 Two early churches were dedicated in her honor in Rome, Sant'Agata in Trastevere and notably the Church of Sant'Agata dei Goti in Via Mazzarino, a titular church with apse mosaics of c.
 460 and traces of a fresco cycle, (Note: The date of 460 appears in TCI, Roma e dintorni; a letter from Pope Hadrian I (died 795) to Charlemagne remarks that Gregory (died 604) ordered the church adorned with mosaics and frescoes.) overpainted by Gismondo Cerrini in 1630.
-In the 6th century AD, the church was adapted to Arianism, hence its name "Saint Agatha of Goths", and later reconsecrated by Gregory the Great, who confirmed her traditional sainthood.
+In the 6th century AD, the church was adapted to Arianism, hence its name "Saint Agatha of the Goths", and later reconsecrated by Gregory the Great, who confirmed her traditional sainthood.

 Agatha is also depicted in the mosaics of Sant'Apollinare Nuovo in Ravenna, where she appears, richly dressed, in the procession of virgin martyrs along the north wall.
 Her image forms an initial 'I' in the Sacramentary of Gellone, which dates from the end of the 8th century.